 After one year of service, full-time and part-time employees (including adjunct faculty), their spouses, and dependents are eligible for tuition remission up to the equivalent of one full-time enrollment in the College’s undergraduate and graduate programs per year.
 In addition, full-time employees and their spouses and dependents are eligible for tuition remission toward Precollege and Continuing Studies (PCS) classes.
+Dependents are defined as spouses or children up to age 25, who can legally be claimed on the employee’s annual tax filings with the IRS.
 Audited courses do not qualify for tuition remission.
-Dependents are defined as spouses or children up to age 25, who can legally be claimed on the employee’s annual tax filings with the IRS.
+Full-time and part-time employees may not be enrolled in courses during their normal work schedule with the exception of courses that begin at 4pm provided the courses do not interfere with their primary responsibilities and scheduled work times.
+These exceptions must have supervisor approval on file with the Human Resources Office prior to enrolling.

 Policy Table of Contents